Mothering many. What does that look like?

 Baby food?
 Ha.
 She ate whatever we were eating and I’m calling it a win because of her impressive palette.
 (Y’all don’t believe this mess.
 If you only knew how many times I’ve yelled, “Stop licking the floor!”)
 Baby book equals whatever posts on the gram she happened to make it into as well as an impressive library of photos on OneDrive that I’ll probably never print.
 Screen time rules. *Cackles* That’s so funny.
 Milestones?
 Miss Sassafras does what she wants when she wants and refused to walk until she was almost 2.
 Friends?
 We’re working on it, but right now she’s been sent home from MDO twice and we’ve been kindly asked to come get her spicy self from the church nursery once.
 Also- her favorite toy is whatever she knows she shouldn’t have.

 As our kid-count increased, my ability to micromanage every aspect of their lives and our household decreased.
 I let go of a lot of the expectations I’d placed on myself.
 Forfeiting my ideas of how parenting should look allowed me an empty bucket and the ability to distill our parenting down to what matters most in our family: Each other, gratitude, character.
 Our hard and fast rule is: Be a good human.
 Any behavior we address falls under this umbrella.
 (And I don’t mean just for the kids.
 Sometimes this mama needs an attitude adjustment too.)
+No one said mothering many would be smooth sailing!

 In my parenting evolution as a mom to multiple children I’ve slowly applied this same principle to other aspects of our life.